 MCP Tools

-MCP is an open protocol that standardizes how applications provide context to LLMs.
-Think of MCP like a USB-C port for AI applications.
-Just as USB-C provides a standardized way to connect your devices to various peripherals and accessories, MCP provides a standardized way to connect AI models to different data sources and tools.
+MCP is an open protocol that standardizes how applications provide context to large language models (LLMs).
+Think of MCP as the USB-C port for AI applications.
+Just as USB-C provides a standardized way to connect various peripherals and accessories to your devices, MCP offers a standardized way for AI models to connect to different data sources and tools.

-Why MCP?โ
+Why Choose MCP?โ

 How to Create?โ

-In the Digital Expert workspace, select the MCP tool type, and click the card to create a new MCP toolset.
+In the Digital Expert workspace, select the MCP tool type and click the card to create a new MCP toolset.

 Examplesโ